apptainer/singularity-userdocs/networking.rst

     $ hostname
     ubuntu-bionic

-    $ sudo singularity exec --hostname hal-9000 my_container.sif hostname
+    $ sudo apptainer exec --hostname hal-9000 my_container.sif hostname
     hal-9000

 ``--net``
 =========

 Passing the ``--net`` flag will cause the container to join a new network namespace when it initiates.
-New in Singularity 3.0, a bridge interface will also be set up by default.
+New in apptainer 3.0, a bridge interface will also be set up by default.

 .. code-block:: none